jsreport/docs/docs/phantom-pdf.md

 ##Basic settings

-- margin - px or cm specification of margin used from page borders
+- margin - px or cm specification of margin used from page borders, you can also pass an `Object` or `JSON object string` for better control of each margin side. ex: `{ "top": "5px", "left": "10px", "right": "10px", "bottom": "5px" }`
 - format- predefined page sizes containing A3, A4, A5, Legal, Letter
 - width - px or cm page width, takes precedence over paper format
 - height - px or cm page height, takes precedence over paper format